-In this post I’m sharing my experience with MYW hosting provider (affiliate link).
+In this post, I’m sharing my experience with the MYW hosting provider (affiliate link).
 Along with all the information I have on the company.
-Detailed, systematic and as objectively as possible – it is up to the reader to judge whether they are the right fit for their needs.
+Detailed, systematic, and as objectively as possible – it is up to the reader to judge whether they are the right fit for their needs.
 TL/DR – not bad, but still not moving any production stuff here.

 - MyW hosting company

 MyW (My Web) is a small and young hosting company from Portugal – the land of good wine and football.
 The owner is Mr Miguel Varela, an experienced systems administrator.

 MyW hosting company and its owner have a very good reputation on the LowEndTalk forum I follow.
 They use the DirectAdmin control panel.
 Since I was looking for DirectAdmin reseller hosting for learning the ropes of that control panel, development and use if it turns out to be good, I decided to give it a go.

 After a trouble free month with their German reseller hosting, I took another one with a US based server.